adieu/django-mediagenerator/README.rst

 Python/pyjs_, CoffeeScript_, and much more.
 Visit the `project site`_ for more information.

-Most important changes in version 1.10.3
+Most important changes in version 1.10.4
 =============================================================

-* Fixed lots of unicode issues
+* Fixed serving of unicode content by media middleware

 See `CHANGELOG.rst`_ for the complete changelog.